Key-Drop Review

 1. Is Key-Drop legit?

 It's a real, operating platform, 12M+ users since 2018, basic product works as advertised for most users per community reports.
-It is not a licensed, regulated operator: no gaming license on file in any jurisdiction we could verify, banned in Sweden, on Poland's illegal gambling registry.
+It is not a licensed, operators with published regulatory details: no gaming license on file in any jurisdiction we could verify, banned in Sweden, on Poland's illegal gambling registry.
 Calibrate your trust accordingly.
 Real platform, real regulatory exposure.

 2. Can I withdraw cash from Key-Drop?